All Episodes

 But I'm equally deeply opposed to people who come here illegally because their first act is to break the law.

-I'd love to get your opinion on what's going on in Texas right now, since we're on this subject, because we know that the Republican Texas governor Greg Abbott yesterday approved new powers that are going to allow police to arrest migrants who illegally cross the border, and it's going to give local judges there the power to order them to leave the country.
+I'd love to get your opinion on what's going on in Texas right now since we're on this subject because we know that the Republican Texas Governor Greg Abbott yesterday approved new powers that are going to allow police to arrest migrants who illegally crossed the border.

-They'll give them an option, you know, you either leave the country or you're you'll go, you know, we're going to hit you with, you know, some sort of uh fine or misdemeanor charge.
+You know, you either leave the country or you'll go, you know, we're going to hit you with, you know, some sort of fine or misdemeanor charge.

-So a lot of people are saying the opponents, of course, don't like it.
+So a lot of people are saying, the opponents, of course, don't like it.

 But anyway, that was struck down by the U.S. Supreme Court.